Normanator/CsvPick/README.md

 Ex.C1  -- Define comment marker as --, skip first 5 non-comment lines, take 1000, continue on errors

                CsvPick -i http://svr/foo.csv -cmt -- -skip 5 -take 1000 -c

+Ordinarily -skip and -take apply to the input stream, but if you supply negative values, they apply to the output stream, which --script, --percent, or --with may have shrunk (or a --script MultiProcess even expanded).

 Ex.C2  -- Pipe processes